rossprogram/rossprogram.github.io/students/to-apply.md

 <h2 style="text-align: center;"><span style="color: #ff0000;">Application materials will be posted in January.</span></h2>
 <hr />
 <h2>Application Deadline</h2>
-<p>Starting March 1, the Ross Admission Committee will begin accepting students on a rolling basis until all spaces have been filled.
-The final deadline for Ross applications is <strong>April 1, 2019</strong>.
+<p>Starting March 1, the Ross Admission Committee will begin accepting students until all spaces have been filled.
+The final deadline for Ross applications is <strong>April 1</strong>.
 However, spaces may  be filled early, so it is best to complete your application well before the end of March for adequate consideration.</p>
 <h2>Applying to Ross/Asia</h2>
 <p>Applications for Ross/USA and Ross/Asia are handled together: the same application may be used for either or both programs.</p>
 <p><strong>Home-Stay Opportunity</strong><br />